HMO licensing rules have changed!

 We operate a mandatory licensing scheme under the Housing Act 2004.
 This is a national scheme introduced on 1 April 2006.
 We do not have any additional or selective licensing schemes in the borough.

 The act requires landlords of HMO properties to apply for a mandatory HMO licence to let their private rented accommodation, in order to ensure HMOs within the borough are of a decent standard.
-(New rules will apply from 1 October 2018.)
+(New rules apply as of 1 October 2018.)

 Do I need an HMO Licence?